· LoveMeIV Clinical Team · guides · 9 min read

 Step five: removal, vitals, follow-up

-When the bag is empty, the line comes out, the site is taped with a small pressure dressing, and the LoveMeIV rechecks vitals.
-The whole visit, from door to departure, runs about 45 minutes start to finish.
+When the bag is empty, the line comes out, the site is taped with a small pressure dressing, and she rechecks vitals.
+The whole visit, from door to departure, runs about 45 minutes.
 You’ll be reminded to drink water in the few hours after, to leave the dressing on for two to four hours, and to call us if anything unexpected shows up in the next day or two.

 A brief follow-up note arrives by email the next morning.
-For most patients it is a one-liner — “Hope the day is better; here are a couple of things to watch for if anything unexpected comes up.”
+Usually it is a one-liner — “Hope the day is better; here are a couple of things to watch for if anything unexpected comes up.”
 For patients on the semaglutide weight-loss program or in a structured cadence (Hydrate Club, Wellness Club), the note also includes the next planned visit and any clinical observations worth noting.

 What the visit doesn’t include